splunk/public-o11y-docs/sp-oncall/spoc-integrations/fusionreactor-cloud-integration-guide-victorops.rst

 .. image:: /_images/spoc/Screen_Shot_2017-03-21_at_1_53_58_PM.png

-Click on the **Subscriptions** tab.
+#.
+Select  the :guilabel:`Subscriptions`` tab.

 .. image:: /_images/spoc/FusionReactor_Cloud.png

-Click on **Test** of the subscription you created.
+#.
+Select the :guilabel:`Test` of the subscription you created.

 .. image:: /_images/spoc/FusionReactor_Cloud-1.png

-Check for the notification in VictorOps.
+#.
+Check for the notification in Splunk On-Call.

 .. image:: /_images/spoc/Screen_Shot_2017-03-21_at_1_58_33_PM.png

-You have completed setting up this integration. \
+You have completed setting up this integration.